Primetals Technologies: 2014 - Present

 On September 30, 2019, Mitsubishi Heavy Industries and Siemens AG reached the agreement that MHI will acquire Siemens’ 49 percent stake in Primetals Technologies.
 The transaction was completed at the end of January 2020.

 In Spring 2021, the international private equity investor Mutares completed the acquisition of Primetals Technologies France from Primetals Technologies, Ltd., subsequently changing the name to Clecim France.

-In Fall 2021, Primetals Technologies, Ltd. transferred its shares of Primetals Technologies Italy to Calista Private Equity, a financial investment company located in Munich, Germany.
+In Fall 2021, Primetals Technologies, Ltd. transferred its shares of Primetals Technologies Italy to Callista Private Equity, a financial investment company located in Munich, Germany.